gvelez17/civworks-policy/README.md

 # civworks-policy

 civ.works does not have specific policy positions, but provides a platform for broad participation in the formation of policy and law.
+See also https://github.com/sunlightpolicy/github-for-policy

 If you don't like a policy in this repo, you can do something about it: